 Endurance has elected not to contribute to the programs since 2012 and as a result its JV interest has been reduced.
-The operator is currently planning a 2019 program of trenching and sampling.
+The operator has not yet presented a 2020 program for consideration by the JV.

 Dogpaw Royalty, Ontario, Canada (2.5% NSR)